 Copy

-from typing import TypedDictfrom langgraph.graph import START, StateGraphfrom langchain_openai import ChatOpenAImodel = ChatOpenAI(model="gpt-4o-mini")class State(TypedDict): topic: str joke: str poem: strdef write_joke(state: State): topic = state["topic"] joke_response = model.invoke( [{"role": "user", "content": f"Write a joke about {topic}"}] ) return {"joke": joke_response.content}def write_poem(state: State): topic = state["topic"] poem_response = model.invoke( [{"role": "user", "content": f"Write a short poem about {topic}"}] ) return {"poem": poem_response.content}graph = ( StateGraph(State) .add_node(write_joke) .add_node(write_poem) # write both the joke and the poem concurrently .add_edge(START, "write_joke") .add_edge(START, "write_poem") .compile())# The "messages" stream mode returns a tuple of (message_chunk, metadata)# where message_chunk is the token streamed by the LLM and metadata is a dictionary# with information about the graph node where the LLM was called and other informationfor msg, metadata in graph.stream( {"topic": "cats"}, stream_mode="messages", ): # Filter the streamed tokens by the langgraph_node field in the metadata # to only include the tokens from the write_poem node if msg.content and metadata["langgraph_node"] == "write_poem": print(msg.content, end="|", flush=True)
+from typing import TypedDictfrom langgraph.graph import START, StateGraphfrom langchain_openai import ChatOpenAImodel = ChatOpenAI(model="gpt-4.1-mini")class State(TypedDict): topic: str joke: str poem: strdef write_joke(state: State): topic = state["topic"] joke_response = model.invoke( [{"role": "user", "content": f"Write a joke about {topic}"}] ) return {"joke": joke_response.content}def write_poem(state: State): topic = state["topic"] poem_response = model.invoke( [{"role": "user", "content": f"Write a short poem about {topic}"}] ) return {"poem": poem_response.content}graph = ( StateGraph(State) .add_node(write_joke) .add_node(write_poem) # write both the joke and the poem concurrently .add_edge(START, "write_joke") .add_edge(START, "write_poem") .compile())# The "messages" stream mode streams LLM tokens with metadata# Use version="v2" for a unified StreamPart formatfor chunk in graph.stream( {"topic": "cats"}, stream_mode="messages", version="v2",): if chunk["type"] == "messages": msg, metadata = chunk["data"] # Filter the streamed tokens by the langgraph_node field in the metadata # to only include the tokens from the write_poem node if msg.content and metadata["langgraph_node"] == "write_poem": print(msg.content, end="|", flush=True)

 To send custom user-defined data from inside a LangGraph node or tool, follow these steps: